The Impact of Coreset Selection on Spurious Correlations and Group Robustness: Acknowledgments

 \section{Acknowledgments}

-This material is based upon work supported by the National Science Foundation under grant no 2112562 and 2145198 to O.R.
+This material is based upon work supported by the National Science Foundation under Grants No 2112562 and 2145198.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
 All experiments, data collection, and processing activities were conducted at Princeton University.
 Meta was involved solely in an advisory role and no experiments, data collection or processing activities were conducted on Meta infrastructure.
+We thank Angelina Wang for insightful discussions during the early stages of the project.

 { }